High-energy cLFV at $\mu$TRISTAN: HNL extensions of the Standard Model: Theoretical frameworks and experimental constraints

 As can be seen from the above expression, the limit $\mu_{X} \to 0$ (and hence the generation of small neutrino masses for not excessively heavy $M_R$) becomes natural in the sense of 't Hooft~\cite{tHooft:1980xss,Hettmansperger:2011bt}, since for $\mu_X=0$ lepton number is restored.

-In what follows we will consider a simple realisation of the ISS in which $n_R = n_X = 3$ generations of heavy sterile fermions are added to SM particle content, the so-called ISS(3,3)\footnote{For a detailed discussion of the most minimal ISS realisations, see~\cite{Abada:2014vea}.}.
+In what follows we will consider a simple realisation of the ISS in which $n_R = n_X = 3$ generations of heavy sterile fermions are added to SM particle content, the so-called ISS(3,3)\footnote{For a detailed discussion of the most minimal ISS realisations, see~\cite{Abada:2014vea}.
+These include the ISS(2,2) and the ISS(2,3).
+It is also important to highlight that other well-motivated low-energy seesaw realisations include the Linear Seesaw~\cite{Akhmedov:1995vm,Barr:2003nn,Malinsky:2005bi}; its most minimal realisation relies on four additional states.}.

 As frequently done upon phenomenological studies of BSM scenarios of neutrino mass generation, it proves convenient and useful to consider parametrisations of the flavour structures of the model.
 For the ISS, a possibility consists in a modified Casas-Ibarra parametrisation~\cite{Casas:2001sr},